NYSEG and RG&E Urge Customers to Be Wary of Carbon Monoxide – It Can Be Deadly

 Exposure to CO can cause flu-like symptoms, including headache, dizziness, weakness, nausea and loss of muscle control.
 Prolonged exposure to CO can lead to serious illness and even death.

 CO is produced by incomplete combustion from boilers, furnaces, water heaters, gasoline engines, stoves, generators, lanterns and natural gas ranges.
-The incomplete combustion of charcoal, oil, wood or propane can also produce CO, which can build up in enclosed or partially-enclosed spaces and poorly ventilated areas and create a dangerous situation.
+The incomplete combustion of charcoal, oil, wood or propane can also produce CO, which can build up in enclosed or partially-enclosed spaces and poorly ventilated areas.
+This can create a dangerous situation.

 Anyone who suspects a carbon monoxide problem should get up, get out and call 911.
 NYSEG customers may also call 1.800.572.1121; RG&E customers may call 1.800.743.1702.